-The development of an interdisciplinary, multi-ministerial document in a transparent and participative way brings several challenges.
-They include:
+The development of an interdisciplinary, multi-ministerial document in a transparent and participative way brings several challenges, which include:

-- Dependence on external financing at the beginning of the process, - Lack of sufficiently disaggregated data for the analysis of the current state, - Building trust of stakeholders and convincing them to participate in the government-led dialogue, - Overcoming the governmental silos, and launching a real inter-ministerial cooperation, - Insufficient familiarity with SDGs and the overall 2030 Development Agenda, which may seem overwhelming for both policy makers and individual practitioners,
+- dependence on external financing at the beginning of the process; - a lack of sufficiently disaggregated data for the analysis of the current state; - building the trust of stakeholders and convincing them to participate in the government-led dialogue;

+overcoming governmental silos and launching a real inter-ministerial cooperation; insufficient familiarity with SDGs and the overall 2030 Agenda for Sustainable Development, which may seem overwhelming for both policymakers and individual practitioners;

-Difficulties to operationalize a complex set of targets at a macro level, and to link them to concrete policy interventions intended to tackle focused micro-level challenges, need to balance between time and effort invested in strategy setting and actual implementation to avoid stakeholder fatigue.
+difficulties in operationalising a complex set of targets at macro level, and to link them to concrete policy interventions intended to tackle focused micro-level challenges, requiring a balance between time and effort invested in strategy setting and actual implementation to avoid stakeholder fatigue.

-Due to these challenges the process encountered some delays, but the successes include: mobilization of Serbian own funding for the implementation of 4S, accompanied by additional EU-funding; developing a permanent cooperation with the Statistical office and IPR office that delivered necessary information; launching a permanent public-private dialogue platform with high involvement of stakeholders and winning the approval of the Prime Minister who took leadership of the Inter-ministerial Working Group.
-These achievements show increased institutional capacity that bears well for the later implementation.
+Due to these challenges, the process encountered some delays, but its successes include: the mobilisation of Serbia's own funding for the implementation of 4S, accompanied by additional EU funding; developing a permanent cooperation with the Statistical Office and Intellectual Property Office (IPR) that delivered necessary information; launching a permanent public-private dialogue platform with high involvement of stakeholders; and winning the approval of the Prime Minister who took leadership of the inter-ministerial working group.
+These achievements show increased institutional capacity that bodes well for the later implementation.

-Ukraine - inputs and updates by EC/JRC with UNIDO16
+Ukraine - inputs from and updates by the EC/JRC with UNIDO

-Ukraine will participate in the Global Pilot Programme in partnership with the Joint Research Centre (JRC) of the European Commission that will support the development and implementation of the STI for SDGs Roadmap based on Smart Specialization approach, as well as with UNIDO that will provide support based on their experience on green industrial transformation.
+Ukraine will participate in the Global Pilot Programme in partnership with the Joint Research Centre (JRC) of the European Commission, that will support the development and implementation of the STI for SDGs roadmap based on the Smart Specialisation approach, as well as with UNIDO, that will provide support based on its experience of green industrial transformation.

-The office of the Deputy Prime Minister for European and Euro-Atlantic Integration of Ukraine will ensure its leadership in the Global Pilot Programme providing strategic coordination of SDGs and European Integration policies.
+The office of the Deputy Prime Minister for European and Euro-Atlantic Integration of Ukraine will ensure its leadership in the Global Pilot Programme providing strategic coordination of SDGs and European integration policies.

-The Deputy Prime Minister office will be assisted in this task by the National Smart Specialization Team, which will ensure the governance of the STI for SDGs Roadmap process and enhance cross-ministerial coordination.
-A ministerial decree will officially establish the Smart Specialization Team as an advisory body to the Cabinet of Ministers and the necessary policy mandate will be ensured.
+The Deputy Prime Minister's office will be assisted in this task by the National Smart Specialisation Team, which will ensure the governance of the STI for SDGs roadmap process and enhance inter-ministerial coordination.
+A ministerial decree will officially establish the Smart Specialisation Team as an advisory body to the Cabinet of Ministers and the necessary policy mandate will be ensured.

-The Government Office for Coordination on European and Euro-Atlantic Integration (EU Integration Office) will also be involved for the Roadmap development.
-Two resources will be added in the organigram of the Reforms Delivery Office of the Cabinet of Ministers of Ukraine to enhance the EU Integration Office capacity to provide needed support of the STI for SDGs policy coordination.
-These two resources will work in close cooperation with the EU Integration Office and support organizational work of the National Smart Specialization Team on cross-ministerial efforts coordination.
+The Government Office for Coordination on European and Euro-Atlantic Integration (EU Integration Office) will also be involved in roadmap development.
+Two resources will be added to the organigram for the Reforms Delivery Office of the Cabinet of Ministers of Ukraine to enhance the EU Integration Office capacity to provide the support required for the STI for SDGs policy coordination.
+These two resources will work in close cooperation with the EU Integration Office and support the organisational work of the National Smart Specialisation Team on coordinating inter-ministerial efforts.

-The Ministry of Education and Science of Ukraine (MES), responsible for the STI policy, will lead at the operational level the STI for SDGs Roadmap development, in close cooperation with the Ministry of Economic Development, Trade and Agriculture of Ukraine (MEDTA), responsible for the SDGs, innovation in real economy, IPR and regional Smart Specialization policies, as well as with the Ministry of Digital Transformation of Ukraine, responsible for the digitalization and business development policy to the stakeholder framework, to be included into the development process.
+The Ministry of Education and Science of Ukraine (MES), responsible for the STI policy, will lead the STI for SDGs roadmap development at operational level, in close cooperation with the Ministry of Economic Development, Trade and Agriculture of Ukraine (MEDTA), responsible for the SDGs, innovation in real economy, IPR and regional Smart Specialisation policies, as well as with the Ministry of Digital Transformation of Ukraine, responsible for the digitalisation and business development policy to the stakeholder framework to be included in the development process.